sidijju/Jutsu/README.md

 ## Compatibility

-Jutsu requires no external dependencies.
 Jutsu requires Python, Pyinstaller (can be acquired using pip) and Make for installation.
-Jutsu has primarily been tested on MacOS.
+Jutsu has only been tested on MacOS.

 ## Implementation Details

+### In Progress Features

+* Lists
+* For and While Loops

-### Features
+### Implemented Features

 * Nothing yet